What Is Social Anxiety Disorder?

 Social Anxiety Disorder can be treated with medications and psychotherapy and there is some evidence that it may respond best to simultaneous treatment with both.
 With respect to psychotherapy, the approach with the best evidence supporting its use in anxiety disorders is Cognitive Behavioral Therapy.

 - Cognitive Behavioral Therapy (CBT): Involves learning the connections between one’s thoughts, feelings, and behaviors and using this knowledge to combat the patterns that underlie ones anxiety.

 - ABCtracker™: The ABCTracker™, a CBT-based self-help program, was created by psychiatrists and psychologists at UCLA who specialize in the treatment of anxiety disorders and is designed to take the information you provide it about yourself to create a personalized treatment program that targets your specific symptoms.

 Medications for Social Anxiety Disorder

-Another class of medication that is commonly used for anxiety disorders including Social Anxiety Disorder is benzodiazepines.
-These medications are not as widely used as they once were because unlike SSRIs, they have the potential to cause addiction and can cause a potentially dangerous withdrawal syndrome if they are abruptly stopped after being taken on a regular basis for a prolonged period of time.
-Nonetheless, benzodiazepines can be very effective for anxiety and many psychiatrists still use them under certain circumstances.
-Some common benzodiazepines are diazepam (Valium), lorazepam (Ativan), clonazepam (Klonopin), and alprazolam (Xanax).
+- Benzodiazepines: Effective medication for anxiety, common benzodiazepines include diazepam (Valium), lorazepam (Ativan), clonazepam (Klonopin), and alprazolam (Xanax).
+These medications are not as widely used as they once were because unlike SSRIs, they have the potential to cause addiction and potentially dangerous withdrawal syndromes if they are abruptly stopped after being taken for a prolonged period of time.